khadas/khadas_docs/linux/source/vim1/WifiApstaMode.md

 ## Preconditions

-The image is based on the V2005 version,and [update the OTA](UpgradeSystem.html) to the latest version
+The image is based on the V2005 version,and [update the OTA](UpgradeSystem.html) to the latest version.

 ## Start to Configure